RichardSneyd/coding-kata-platform-backend/readme.md

 Reset Password (call from reset form): POST `/user/users/password/reset`

 the reset expects a json payload of type `PasswordResetInput`.
-Provide the secret you received from the Forgot password response:
+Provide the secret you received in the reset email (it's a request param in the url):

 ```json